-We will conclude our evaluation of this boundary erasing distinctive by noting that queer theology has another interesting tension at its heart.
+I will conclude our evaluation of this boundary erasing distinctive by noting that queer theology has another interesting tension at its heart.
 Far from building on the work of Foucault and ridding itself of identity labels and makers such as gay or LGBTQ, many within the movement have embraced these labels, possibly as a way of highlighting minority repression or creating a robust identity and subculture.
 Perhaps the reason that this identity boundary has not been blurred but upheld is that it is advantageous to the aims of queer theology to keep it in place.
 It is precisely these identities which often help to shape the theology of the individual.

 Unfortunately, queer theology has itched the ears (2 Timothy 4:3) of many in the West.
 As a result of its success and the changes in Western society, it may also mean that queer theology will have to remodel itself if it wants to remain a countercultural movement which ‘queers’ boundaries and has a so called ‘prophetic edge.'
 Through its success, therefore, queer theology may have sown the seeds of its demise.
 This demise could come about as it is harder to thrive as a counter-cultural movement when the Western culture has changed to become increasingly accepting of LGBT relationships.

 What, then, should the response of faithful Christians be too queer theology?
 Well, surely, we must conserve the truth which has been handed down to us.
-The truth of God’s definition of sexual sin which was established in the Scriptures, and has been unchallenged for thousands of years of Church history.
+The truth of God’s definition of sexual sin which was established in the Scriptures and has been unchallenged for thousands of years of Church history.
 We must gently instruct those who oppose this truth in the hope that God will grant them repentance.
 Along with conserving the truth of God’s word, we must also be liberal in our proclamation of the true gospel.
 The gospel which upholds God’s definition of sin and holds out the prospect of salvation for all who turn to him in faith and repentance through Christ.